tinatasha/awwwards/README.md

 # Awwwards
 ## Description
-A website that hosts other websites for users to review.
-Created by Murtallah Omtatah 4/7/2019
+A django application that allows peers to vote on each others projects.

 ## Technologies used